Borax Powder Chemical Formula

 |Cobalt||Dark blue||Dark blue|

-Fusion this metal oxide with the borax bead in an oxidizing flame forms blue cupric metaborate but in reducing flame forms dull red cuprous metaborate.
+Therefore, the fusion of borax with metal ingredients like CuO in an oxidizing flame define blue cupric metaborate but in reducing flame it define dull red cuprous metaborate.

 CuO + B2O3 → Cu(BO2)2

 2Cu(BO2)2 + C → Cu2(BO2) + CO + B2O3

-- Due to the low solubility of calcium and magnesium borates, it used as a water softener.
+- Due to the facts of the low solubility of calcium and magnesium borates, borax is used as a cleaner or softener of water.

-- Borax powder uses for preparation of glaze to pottery, stiffening candle-wicks, and laundering.
+- Borax powder uses for the preparation of glaze to pottery, stiffening candle-wicks, and laundering.